Locations

 Most EAs include an Azure monetary commitment (a pre-paid amount or forecasted spend over the term).
 Analyze your actual Azure consumption vs. committed spend in the current term.

-Microsoft rewards larger upfront commitments with better per-unit rates.
-For instance, committing to $2M/year in Azure spend might yield higher discounts than $1M/year.
-The key is to align the commit to realistic usage: avoid overcommitment (paying for capacity you won’t use), but ensure it’s high enough to cover planned growth (so you benefit from lower pricing on that growth).
+The key is to align the commitment to realistic usage: avoid overcommitment (paying for capacity you won’t use), but ensure it’s high enough to cover planned growth (so you benefit from lower pricing on that growth).

 Considerations: